Georgeleeh/pubcrawl/readme.md

 - Image upload and storage
 - Add images for People, Places, and Reviews

-# V0.4
+# V0.4 - DONE

 - Add interactive map to home page with pins for visited locations
-- Add an image gallery

 # V0.9

 - Migrate UI to React
 - Add dropdown to show all reviews for a location?
 - Add images to reviews

+# BACKBURNER

+- Add an image gallery